dodona-edu/dodona-edu.github.io/en/references/tested-judge/template-description/README.md

 The content of these code blocks are the same for both markup languages.

 ### Code snippets
-The code snippets must be notated in the mini-programming language of TESTed (see [Statements, expressies and return-raw](../dsl/#statements-expressions-and-return-raw)), in a Python doctest-style manner.
+The code snippets must be written in the mini-programming language of TESTed (see [Statements, expressies and return-raw](../dsl/#statements-expressions-and-return-raw)), in a Python doctest-style manner.
 The input statements and expressions must be prefixed with the _larger than_ character (`>`), the return values not.